Chaplaincy Program

 Dr. David Heller

-Dr. David Heller has served as a Sheriff’s Office Chaplain for almost ten years.
+Dr. David Heller has served as a Sheriff’s Office Chaplain for over ten years.
 A former police office himself, he can relate to the day to day stress and struggles of the department’s employees.

 Some of our Chaplain's duties include: